astropy/astropy/docs/visualization/matplotlib_integration.rst

     plt.figure(figsize=(5,3))
     plt.plot(Time([58000, 59000, 62000], format='mjd'), [1.2, 3.3, 2.3])

-By default, times are shown in UTC and in the ISO format, but this can be controlled by passing arguments to ``time_support``:
+By default, the format and scale used for the plots is taken from the first time that Matplotlib encounters for a particular Axes instance.
+The format and scale can also be explicitly controlled by passing arguments to ``time_support``:

 .. plot::
    :nofigs: